The North American Systemic Functional Linguistics Association

 General Description

-This award is given by NASFLA in recognition of a pre-tenure scholar who is in the first five years of her his/her career and who has made outstanding contributions to applied linguistics through use of systemic functional linguistics as a theoretical framework, an analytical tool, and/ or pedagogical resource.
+This award is given by NASFLA in recognition of a pre-tenure scholar who is in the first seven years of her his/her career and who has made outstanding contributions to applied linguistics through use of systemic functional linguistics as a theoretical framework, an analytical tool, and/ or pedagogical resource.

 The selection committee will look for originality, creativity and productivity, and for evidence of the scholarly significance of the candidate’s work.
 Evidence and rationale should emphasize the contributions of the candidate's work to the field of SFL and comment on the nominee's potential for future contributions to the field.